sqmk/huejay/README.md

 - `READY_TO_INSTALL` - Updates are ready to be installed
 - `INSTALLING` - Updates are installing

-#### client.softwareUpdate.check - Make bridge to check for software updates
+#### client.softwareUpdate.check - Make bridge check for software updates

 You can request the bridge to check for software updates.
 Call the `client.softwareUpdate.check` method to have the bridge start checking for